buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target-part2.md

 > Be clear, preview element lives outside of Aurelia.
 It's a static snapshot of source element.

 > Because preview is directly under HTML body, you need to make sure source element's css class works directly under body.
-If you strict the source element's css like `.example-container .example-box {...}`, the preview with class `.example-box` would not look right when `.example-container` is absent.
+If the source element's css is like `.example-container .example-box {...}`, the preview with class `.example-box` would not look right when `.example-container` is absent.
 If refactoring your css to fit `bcx-aurelia-dnd` is too much work, you can also [customize preview](#/customize-preview-and-hover).

-> `bcx-aurelia-dnd` style sheet (for `.bcx-dnd-preview` and others) was injected to top of HTML head.
+> `bcx-aurelia-dnd` style sheet (for `.bcx-dnd-preview` and others) was injected to the top of HTML head.
 You can overwrite them in your style sheet, for instance, overwrite the `opacity` and `box-shadow` on `.bcx-dnd-preview`.
 You can also apply special style to one type of your preview with `.bcx-dnd-preview.example-box {...}`.
 Comparing to native HTML5 DnD API, we have much better control on preview.

 > You may wonder how would preview on `<tr>` ever work.
 It would not, `<tr>` would not work out of a table.
 You will learn how to deal with that in [customize preview](#/customize-preview-and-hover).